 Anti-immigration protesters halt traffic at port of Dover

-Traffic has been brought to a standstill in the busy port of Dover as anti-immigration protesters march in opposition to migrant crossings.
+Traffic was brought to a standstill in the busy port of Dover as anti-immigration protesters marched in opposition to migrant crossings.

-Lorries have lined up along the A20 and are unable to reach the key trade terminal, and a heavy police presence is on the scene.
+Lorries were forced to line up along the A20 as protesters with smoke flares blocked the route to the key trade terminals on Saturday afternoon.

+There were sporadic clashes with police and several arrests have been made, the PA news agency understands.

+A heavy police presence was in place at the Kent port, which has seen violent disorder in the past.

-About 50 people, many carrying England flags, have been loudly demonstrating as they walk along the dual carriageway towards the town.
+About 50 people, many carrying England flags, marched along the dual carriageway towards the town amid a heavy police presence.

-There have been chants of “English streets” from the small group of mostly men.
+There were chants of “English streets” from the small group of mostly men, many of whom had travelled from outside the area.

 One protester, reclining on the tarmac in front of police, remarked: “If you can’t go abroad, lie in the street in Dover.”

+A small number of arrests have been made, PA understands, and the protesters had largely dispersed by around 3.30pm.

-Officers have detained one man so far, pursuing him past a fun fair and confronting him in a shop.
+Officers were seen pursuing one man through the town and past a busy fun fair before detaining him in a shop.

-A large police presence is stationed around the Kent town to oversee the demonstrations, given levels of disorder in the past.

-A protest last September saw anti-migrant protesters bring traffic at the busy port to a standstill amid clashes with riot officers.

 About 25 people wearing lifejackets and face masks were seen being brought into the port by Border Force earlier on Saturday.